Emu Plains Commuter Carpark

 Connecting to landscape and place

-A number of interpretive initiatives weave stories of the place into the design of the carpark and pedestrian bridge, creating a place that resonates with history and culture.
-First Nations artist Hayly Pigrim was commissioned to create a bronze sculpture of a wallaby, ‘Buru’, for the main entry to the carpark.
-Emus, which were previously abundant in the area, are a key reference for the highly visible pedestrian bridge which spans 32 metres above the freeway.
+A number of interpretive initiatives weave stories of the place into the design of the new carpark and pedestrian bridge, creating a place that resonates with history and culture.
+Aboriginal artist Hayley Pigram was commissioned to create a bronze sculpture of a wallaby, ‘Buru’, for the main entry to the carpark.
+Emus, which were previously abundant in the area, are a key reference for the highly visible pedestrian bridge which spans 32 metres above the roadway.
 The trusses in the pedestrian bridge reference the unique engineering of emu bones, with the thickness and length ratio of the long powerful upper and lower leg bones of the emu.
 In addition, the colour of the bridge is inspired by the colour of emu eggs.

 Ryan Chen